Self-condensation

 For example, two molecules of acetone condense to a single compound mesityl oxide in the presence of an ion-exchange resin:

-2 CH3COCH3 → (CH3)2C=CH(CO)CH3 + H2O

 For synthetic uses, this is generally an undesirable, but spontaneous and favored side-reaction of mixed aldol condensation, and special precautions are needed to prevent it.

 Preventing self-condensation

 In many cases, self-condensation is an unwanted side-reaction.
 Therefore, chemists have adopted many ways to prevent this from occurring when performing a crossed aldol reaction.

 The use of a more reactive electrophile, and a non-enolizable partner

 If acetophenone and benzaldehyde are put together in the presence of aqueous NaOH, only one product is formed:

 This occurs because benzaldehyde lacks any enolizable protons, so it cannot form an enolate, and the benzaldehyde is much more electrophilic than any unenolized acetophenone in solution.
 Therefore, the enolate formed from acetophenone will always preferentially attack the benzaldehyde over another molecule of acetophenone.